pedromiguel-dev/VUI/README.md

 # Vui

-Vui is a project written primarily in Vala, with additional components in Meson, Shell, and CSS.
-It aims to provide a robust and efficient solution for bulding delcative ui with vala, gtk and libadwaita.
+Vui is a project for vala to provide a robust and efficient solution for bulding delcative ui with gtk and libadwaita.

 ## Build and run